Skip to main content

 Models, hardware, and workloads vary.
 The best performance often comes from matching each use case with a runtime tailored to that environment.

-• High-throughput, batching: vLLM, SGLang, LMDeploy, TensorRT-LLM (tuning needed for better performance)
+• High-throughput, batching: vLLM, SGLang, MAX, LMDeploy, TensorRT-LLM (tuning needed for better performance)

 • Edge/mobile deployment: MLC-LLM, llama.cpp